ahmetabdi/atom-objc-2-rubymotion/README.md

-atom-ObjC2RubyMotion
+atom-objc-2-rubymotion
 ====================

-Objective-C to RubyMotion converter converted to use with atom
+Objective-C to RubyMotion converter converted to use with atom editor